-- □ Cisplatin is used to prevent the multiplication of abnormal cells and destroy them. - □ A blood test will be done prior to every treatment cycle.
-Depending on its results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be delayed. - □ You may experience fatigue during your treatments.
+- > These medications are used to prevent the multiplication of abnormal cells and destroy them. - A blood test will be done prior to every treatment cycle.
+Depending on its results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be delayed. - You may experience fatigue during your treatments.
 This is usually only temporary and may be related to different reasons (medication, stress, the disease).
-Maintain a good level of activity but rest when you feel the need to. - □ Your appetite may diminish.
-Eat more often, in smaller quantities. - □ Your sense of taste may be altered.
+Maintain a good level of activity but rest when you feel the need to. - > Your appetite may diminish.
+Eat more often, in smaller quantities. - Your sense of taste may be altered.
 Enhance foods with fine herbs or lemon juice.
-Eating fruits, chewing non-sugared gums, etc may mask the metallic taste. - □ Consumption of alcohol (in small quantities) is permitted and will not affect the efficacy of the treatments. - □ You can have an active sexual life during your treatments.
-However, it is important to talk about it with your doctor or a member of your healthcare team.
-They will advise you on the optimal time to resume sexual activities and they might recommend some physiotherapy exercises.
-A decrease in your sexual drive may occur during this period.
-This may also be influenced by various factors (fatigue, stress, etc.) - □ For pre-menopausal female patients, chemotherapy may cause irregularities or cessation of the menstrual cycle during treatments.
+Eating fruits, chewing non-sugared gums, etc. may mask the metallic taste. - > Consumption of alcohol (in small quantities) is permitted and will not affect the efficacy of the treatments. - > You can have an active sexual life during your treatments.
+However, a decrease in your sexual drive may occur during this period.
+This may also be influenced by various factors (fatigue, stress, etc.). - For pre-menopausal female patients, chemotherapy may cause irregularities or cessation of the menstrual cycle during treatments.
 After stopping chemotherapy the menstrual cycle may restart or return to normal.
 It may also stop permanently.
 However, a pregnancy remains possible and a method of contraception is strongly recommended during treatments.
 Chemotherapy administered during pregnancy may harm the embryo.
-Breast-feeding is contra-indicated during treatment. - Consult your doctor or pharmacist before you take other medications (even over the counter medications available without a prescription) or natural products.
-These may provoke an interaction with your treatment and diminish its efficacy or increase side effects. - □ Follow the instructions given by your cancer center about the right way to handle and dispose of body fluids (for example urine, stools) in order to protect the environment and your relatives. - □ Be sure to always have at hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
+Breast-feeding is contra-indicated during treatment. - > Consult your doctor or pharmacist before you take other medications (even over the counter medications available without a prescription) or natural products.
+These may provoke an interaction with your treatment and diminish its efficacy or increase side effects. - > Follow the instructions given by your cancer center about the right way to handle and dispose of body fluids (for example urine, stools) in order to protect the environment and your relatives. - > Be sure to always have at hand the complete list of your medications, dietary supplements, vitamins and other natural health products.
 Give it to you doctor and your pharmacist.
 It is important to make them aware of any change.